simonkrenger/k8s-isolation/README.md

 This repository contains code to create containers that test the isolation of Kubernetes or other container orchestrators.
 Typically, the containers in this repository excessively consume resources, which may affect other containers or processes running on the same host.

+These containers can be used to demonstrate shared resource issues and mitigations.

 ## Description

 The following containers are available in this repository: